-The application of the SDCs for the crustacean MUS is only specified for the NWHI lobster stock.
+The application of the SDCs for the crustacean MUS has only been specified for the NWHI lobster stock, which is no longer a federal MUS.
 Previous studies conducted in the MHI estimated the MSY for spiny lobsters at approximately 15,000 - 30,000 lobsters per year of 8.26 cm carapace length or longer (WPFMC 1983).
 There are insufficient data to estimate MSY values for MHI slipper lobsters.
-MSY for MHI deepwater shrimp has been estimated at 40 kg/nm^2 (Ralston and Tagami 1992).
+MSY for MHI deepwater shrimp has been estimated at 40 kg/nm2 (Ralston and Tagami 1992).

 A stock assessment model was conducted by PIFSC in 2018 for Kona crab stock in the MHI (Kapur et al. 2019).
 This assessment used a Bayesian state-space surplus production model to estimate parameters needed to determine stock status.
 Based on this, the Kona crab stock is not overfished, and overfishing is not occurring (Table 42).
+For crustacean MUS, the most recent MSY estimates are found in Table 43.